Optimization Problems for Machine Learning: A Survey: Emerging Paradigms

 Empirical model learning (EML) aims to integrate machine learning models in combinatorial optimization in order to support decision-making in high-complexity systems through prescriptive analytics.
 This goes beyond the traditional what-if approaches where a predictive model (e.g., a simulation model) is used to estimate the parameters of an optimization model.
 A general framework for an EML approach is provided in \cite{lombardi2017empirical} and requires the following: \begin{itemize} \item \CGrev{A vector $\eta$ of $n$ decision variables $\eta_i$, with $\eta_i$ feasible over the domain $D_i$.} \item A mathematical encoding $h$ of the Machine Learning model. \item A vector $z$ of observables obtained from $h$. \item Logical predicates $g_j(\eta,z)$ such as mathematical programming inequalities or combinatorial restrictions in constraint programming. \item A cost function $f(\eta,z)$. \end{itemize} EML then solves the following optimization problem

 The combinatorial structure of the problem is defined by \eqref{empirical_learning:obj}, \eqref{empirical_learning:predicates}, and \eqref{empirical_learning:decision_variables} while \eqref{empirical_learning:observables} embeds the empirical machine learning model in the combinatorial problem.
-Embedding techniques for neural networks and decision trees are presented in \cite{lombardi2017empirical} using combinatorial optimization approaches that include \CGrev{mixed-integer} \CGrev{nonlinear} programming, constraint programming, and SAT Modulo Theories, and local search.
+Embedding techniques for neural networks and decision trees are presented in \cite{lombardi2017empirical} using optimization approaches that include \CGrev{mixed integer} \CGrev{nonlinear} programming, constraint programming, and SAT Modulo Theories, and local search.

 \JSrev{